jrbeckwith/because.js/README.md

 These instructions assume you already have signed up with [Boundless Connect.](https://connect.boundlessgeo.com/)

-You'll need to [install Node and npm](https://docs.npmjs.com/getting-started/installing-node) if you don't have them already.
-You should also [install Yarn](https://yarnpkg.com/lang/en/docs/install/) if you don't have that.

 The source code for because.js is managed using git, and published on GitHub.
 To download the code, use git to clone the repository from GitHub: